 Youth diversion is a restorative process that works to repair relationships between young people, people who have been impacted by crime and the community.
-At Gap Youth Centre we support young people identify who has been hurt, how they have been hurt and what they can do to make things right again.
+At Gap Youth and Community Centre we support young people identify who has been hurt, how they have been hurt and what they can do to make things right again.
 This not only includes victims of crime but also a young person’s family and the wider community.

-Every young person on program is assessed by case workers and supported to develop an individual program tailored to address factors contributing to the offence.
+Every young person on the program is assessed by case workers and supported to develop an individual program tailored to address factors contributing to the offence.
 These plans can include saying sorry, participating in a youth justice group conference, going to school, support for alcohol and drug problems, health checks, and completing community service hours.